AgoraIO/OBS/README.md

     * Set variables in windows environment:
         * DepsPath

-               The path where win32 or win64 is located after decompressing dedependencies2015.zip(dedependencies2013.zip or dedependencies2017.zip). dedependencies2013 not support win64.
+               The path where win32 or win64 is located after decompressing [dedependencies2017_agora.zip](github.com/AgoraIO/OBS/releases/download/2.7.1/dependencies2017_agora.zip)
         * QTDir

-               The path where win32 is loacted after installed QT 5.9.2
+               The path where win32 is loacted after installed QT 5.14.2
         * Uncheck ENABLE\_SCRIPTING

         * After configure is ok,then click generate, vs project can be generated.